15 SMART Goals Examples for Kids

 “I will read one chapter book a month for each of the coming six months.”

-S: This goal is specific in that it mentions the type of book, how many per month will be read, and for how long the activity will be kept up.
+S: This goal is specific in that it mentions the type of book, the number of books read per month, and the length of time the activity will be maintained.

 M: By keeping a list of the books that have been read, this goal is measurable